 Speakers and Events

 CEF’s visibility and credibility with the media, both trade press and general media, continued to improve this year.
-As Executive Director, Joel was regularly quoted and turned to for background information and analysis by Education Daily, Education Week, Congressional Quarterly and Politico Morning Education.
-We were also quoted and/or mentioned in the Chronicle of Higher Education, Inside Higher ED, Special Ed Connection, Politico, The Hill, Huffington Post, National Journal and Bloomberg News.
+As Executive Director, CEF was regularly quoted and turned to for background information and analysis by Education Daily, Education Week, Congressional Quarterly, Politico Morning Education, the Chronicle of Higher Education, Inside Higher ED, Special Ed Connection, Education Talk Radio, Politico, The Hill, and National Journal.